 So you’ve taken a role as in-house counsel – what next?

-Last week, Halebury’s Linda Kabi shared her top tips to consider in a new role as sole in-house counsel within an organization.
+Last week, Halebury’s Linda Kabi shared her top tips to consider in a new role as sole in-house counsel within an organisation.
 This week sees the second part to her blog and a further handful of useful tips and insight:

 Introduce yourself and meet your clients